kb2rww/HamQSL-XML-Parser/README.md

 I modified the code to use a 3.5" display using a st7796 driver. unfortinitly it would not work right untill i figuerd it out. the driver was modified to work with my display.
-ST7796_driver, _defines, _Init and rotation can be found in the drivers file.
+ST7796_driver, _defines, _Init and rotation can be found in the drivers file. add ESP32-2432S028R display and adjusted origenal code to work on it.

 License: CC-BY-NC-SA